MUCSCI121/javascript-and-dom-practice/README.md

 # DOM and JavaScript Practice
 We will practice using JavaScript to manipulate the DOM of a webpage.

+**Note** If your web page continues to refresh itself then it is probably stuck in a forever loop :(  Just close the tab and relaunch your page with the Go Live button.
+If you aren't sure how to do that then watch this lecture's recording...I had to do that same process multiple times.

 ## Practice 1
 1. All code for this problem will be completed in the `addH1HeadingElement()` function in `script.js`.
 2. Utilizing the `document` object, create a new `h1` element by using the `createElement()` function and assign it to a variable.